Nested Kriging predictions for datasets with large number of observations: Introduction

-\paragraph{} The new aggregation method we develop in this article is part of the mixture of experts framework, so it will benefit from the properties of this family: it does not require the data to be on a grid, the predictions can interpolate the observations and it can be applied to data with small or large scale dependencies regardless of the input space dimension.
+\paragraph{} Since our method is part of the mixture of experts framework, it benefits from the properties of the mixture of experts techniques: it does not require the data to be on a grid, the predictions can interpolate the observations and it can be applied to data with small or large scale dependencies regardless of the input space dimension.
 Compared to other mixtures of experts, we relax the usually made independence assumption so that the prediction takes into account all $n^2$ pairwise cross-covariances between observations.
-We show this addresses two main pitfalls of usual mixture of experts: the predictions are more accurate and the theoretical consistency is ensured (we prove it is not the case for product of experts and Bayesian committee machine).
-Furthermore, the proposed method remains computationally affordable: predictions are performed in a few seconds for $n = 10^4$ and a few minutes for $n=10^5$ using standard laptop and the proposed online implementation.
+We show that this addresses two main pitfalls of usual mixture of experts.
+First, the predictions are more accurate.
+Second, the theoretical consistency is ensured whereas it is not the case for the product of experts and the Bayesian committee machine methods.
+The detailed proofs of the later are out of the scope of this paper and we refer the interested reader to~\cite{bachoc2017} for further details.
+The proposed method remains computationally affordable: predictions are performed in a few seconds for $n = 10^4$ and a few minutes for $n=10^5$ using a standard laptop and the proposed online implementation.
 Finally, the prediction method comes with a naturally associated inference procedure, which is based on cross validation errors.

 \paragraph{} The proposed method is presented in Section~\ref{sec:2aggregation}.
-In particular, we detail a pointwise approach and a process based approach such that the proposed aggregation method can be seen as an optimal method for a modified prior process.
-In Section~\ref{sec:3iterativescheme}, we introduce an iterative scheme for nesting the estimators derived previously.
+In Section~\ref{sec:3iterativescheme}, we introduce an iterative scheme for nesting the predictors derived previously.
 A procedure for estimating the parameters of models is then given in Section~\ref{sec:6estimation}.
-Finally, Section~\ref{sec:5discussion} compares the method with state of the art aggregation methods on both a simulated dataset and an industrial case study.
+Finally, Section~\ref{sec:5discussion} compares the method with state-of-the-art aggregation methods on both a simulated dataset and an industrial case study.